Neighbor Day

 - Start a Neighborhood Joy Board or outdoor art gallery.

-- Help neighbors that are homebound with yard work/weeding.
+- Help neighbors who are homebound with yard work/weeding.

 - Organize a neighborhood cleanup effort.